OSU researchers use attosecond X-ray pulses to track electron motion in a highly excited quantum state of matter

 Now, researchers at SLAC’s Linac Coherent Light Source (LCLS) have rattled the electrons in a molecule with these attosecond pulses to create an excited quantum state and measure, in never-before-seen detail, how the electrons behave in this state.
 The results were published in Science in early January 2022.

-Electronic messengers
+Electronic Messengers

 Attosecond pulses are the shortest pulses generated at X-ray free-electron lasers (XFEL), like LCLS.
 The unique achievement of the XLEAP project has been to make attosecond pulses at the right wavelength to look inside the most important small atoms, such as carbon, nitrogen and oxygen.
 Like cameras with ultrafast shutter speeds, XLEAP pulses can capture the movements of electrons and other motions on an extremely fast timescale that could not be resolved before.